How Do I Introduce My Puppy To More Challenging Commands?

 Teach Complex Commands

 Once your puppy has mastered the basic commands, you can start teaching them more complex commands.
-Examples include “roll over,” “fetch,” or even agility commands like “weave” or “jump.”
+Examples include “roll over,” “fetch,” or even commands like “weave” or “jump.”
 Break these complex commands into smaller, achievable steps, and reward your puppy for each successful attempt.
 With patience and consistency, your puppy will gradually master these more advanced commands.

 Train for Specific Activities